Skip to content

 1. Indochinites: Found in the Indochinite Strewn Field, which covers parts of Southeast Asia.
 Indochinites are typically black or dark brown and have a variety of shapes, including spherical, teardrop, and dumbbell forms.

 2. Australites: These are associated with the Australasian Strewn Field.
-Australites are known for their dark colour and often display shapes that are aerodynamically modified, such as flanged buttons, which are believed to have formed during re-entry into the Earth's atmosphere.
+Australites are known for their dark colour and often display aerodynamically modified shapes, such as flanged buttons, which are believed to have formed during re-entry into the Earth’s atmosphere.

 3. Moldavites: Originating from the Central European Strewn Field, particularly in the Czech Republic, moldavites are green and translucent.
 They are highly valued for their unique colour and are often used in jewelry.